-HIT2400 HIT Quality Assessment
+HIT Quality Assessment

 The student will be introduced to procedures for facility-wide quality management and performance improvement programs.
 Emphasis will be place on analyzing clinical data to identify trends that demonstrate healthcare quality, safety, and effectiveness utilizing performance improvement tools.
-2 semester hours.
-Pre-requisite: HIT 2100.
+2 Cr Hrs.
+Prerequisite(s): HIT2100.

-HIT2500 Health Infor Mgt and Data Goverance
+HIT2500 Health Infor Mgt & Data Governance

 The student is introduced to the evolution of health information systems and the complexities of data flow.
 Students will learn the roles, functions, and practices for successfully managing healthcare data as an enterprise set.
 Students will explore enterprise functions such as data governance, data architecture, metadata management, master data management, data security management, business intelligence, and terminology and classifications systems within healthcare departments or business unit context.
 Students will apply policies and procedures to ensure the accuracy and integrity of healthcare data.
+3 Cr Hrs.
+Prerequisite(s): HIT1200 and OIS1240.

-HIT2900 HIT Professional Practice II
+HIT Professional Practice II

 This course is a review of theory and practice in health information management in preparation for national examination.
 Case studies will be used to emphasize analytical skills of HIT processes and ethical/legal situations.
 Issues and concerns facing the graduate along with resume and interview skills will be discussed.
 After successful completion of this course, and graduation fulfillments, the student will be prepared to take the national certification exam through the American Health Information Management Association.
 The student will also develop an e-Portfolio highlighting accomplishments for future use.
-2 semester hours.
-Pre-requisite: Department Approval
+2 Cr Hrs.
+Prerequisite(s): Department Approval.